Daniel-KM/UpgradeToOmekaS/README.md

 You may need to add a file with a token from your github account in `docs/_scripts/token_github.txt` to be allowed to fetch more than 50 results.

+Anyway, all the plugins, modules and themes on Github are automatically added if they are well referenced on Github (via a readme or via a topic).

 Internal Upgrade Process